cakephp/docs/en/core-libraries/components/access-control-lists.rst

             ),
         );

-        //Iterate and create AROs (as children)
-        foreach($users as $data)
+        // Iterate and create AROs (as children) foreach($users as $data) {
-        {
-            //Remember to call create() when saving in loops...
+            // Remember to call create() when saving in loops...
             $aro->create();

             //Save data
             $aro->save($data);
         }

-        //Other action logic goes here...
+        // Other action logic goes here...
     }

 .. note::